 Paul indicates we are not to allow anyone to judge us in regard to festivals/sabbaths or eating/drinking.
-Judge us in regard to what pertaining to festivals/sabbaths or eating/drinking ought to be our first question.
+Our first question ought to be: Judge us in regard to what pertaining to festivals/sabbaths or eating/drinking?

 We typically assume that Paul is indicating we are not to allow anyone to judge us in regard to if we keep a particular festival or particular sabbath.
 But from the text itself it is equally possible that Paul was saying not to let anyone judge us in regard to how we keep festivals/Sabbaths or in regard to whether we are more stringent than the dietary laws of Torah require.
 So this means we need to investigate the context surrounding the passage in order to determine Paul’s likely meaning.

 Let’s assume for a moment that Paul means don’t let anyone judge you in regard to if you keep the festivals/sabbaths.
 Does Paul indicate that you are to prevent people from judging you since you do keep or because you don’t keep?